MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/bots-filesv4.md

 > [!IMPORTANT]
 > * This article is based on the v4 Bot Framework SDK.
-> * Bots don't support sending and receiving files in the Department of Defense (DOD) environment.
+> * Bots don't support sending and receiving files in Government Community Cloud (GCC) High and Department of Defense (DOD) environments.

 There are two ways to send files to and receive files from a bot: